OnTimer

 Be at Civic Center Station ready to board by about 7:00 AM

-Facts on this page were checked against airport, transit, security and traffic sources.
+We checked this guidance against official airport, transport and security sources.
 Reviewed June 28, 2026.

 St. Louis Airport leave-time questions